The Verons Estate subdivision (DP9897) at Sussex Inlet contains 32 lots and was registered in 1920.

 'Chapter S1 - Verons Estate' forms part of the new overall Shoalhaven DCP.
 Shoalhaven DCP, including Chapter S1 came into effect on 22 October 2014.

 - Click here (opens new window) to go the Shoalhaven DCP page and Chapter S1.
-Chapter S1 provides additional objectives, controls and guidance in regard to the rezoning that commences on 31 October 2014, to enable one dwelling per lot on Lots 1 to 19.
+Chapter S1 provides additional objectives, controls and guidance in regard to the rezoning that commenced on 31 October 2014.
 It includes details on bushfire risk management, biodiversity conservation and water quality management.

 - Click here (1 mb pdf - opens new window) to view the report on the Draft DCP that was considered by Council prior to exhibition.
 (This includes the Draft DCP that was attached to the report.)